Yoast/developer/docs/standards/development-setup.md

 All the following directories are relative to the directory in which you have installed Vagrant.

-To have the complete set of Yoast plugins, clone the following repositories in your: `./www/wordpress-default/public_html/wp-content/plugins/` folder.
+To have the complete set of Yoast plugins, clone the following repositories in your: `<your docker directory/plugins/` folder.

 Yoast SEO with the addons: